-- Network integration transmission service, a service that integrates generating resources to serve retail loads; - Short- and long-term firm point-to-point transmission service, a service with fixed delivery and receipt points; and - Non-firm point-to-point service, an "as available" service with fixed delivery and receipt points.
+- Network integration transmission service, a service that integrates generating resources to serve retail loads; - · Short- and long-term firm point-to-point transmission service, a service with fixed delivery and receipt points; and - · Non-firm point-to-point service, an "as available" service with fixed delivery and receipt points.

-These services are offered on a non-discriminatory basis, with all potential customers provided equal access to PGE's transmission system.
-In accordance with FERC Standards of Conduct, PGE's transmission business is managed and operated independently from its power marketing business.
+These services are offered on a non-discriminatory basis, with all potential customers provided equal access to PGE's transmission system in accordance with FERC Standards of Conduct.